 I have been working with VMWare on the ESXi product (specifically in the vmkernel core team) for the past 6 years.
 The charter for this team revolves around maintaining the core infrastructure of the ESXi hypervisor's kernel: memory management, synchronization primitives, thread management, APIs for driver writers, logging, error reporting are some areas among many others.
 More recently, I've been involved in looking into avenues for making ESXi and more generally, VSphere a first class Kubernetes platform.

-Workload Control Plane: Leading a team of engineers with a goal to modernize ESXi such that it can natively support Kubernetes workloads.
+Project Pacific: Leading a team of engineers with a goal to modernize ESXi such that it can natively support Kubernetes workloads.
 The role requires having a deep understanding of both of these fairly complex solutions with opposing design goals, taking the relevant parts of each to develop a solution that brings the best of both worlds to the average VMware customer.
+Project Pacific was released as a tech preview in VMWorld 2019 and will likely ship with a future version of vSphere.

 RDMA: I am the tech lead for the RDMA subsystem in the vmkernel: a zero-copy, kernel bypass technology that allows for extremely low latency and high bandwidth communications.
 Along with the virtual devices team, the charter is to expose this capability to a virtual machine as a device and allow applications in the guest to leverage RDMA.
 RDMA is also being explored to expose block storage (iSCSI over RDMA) to ESXi and for vMotion (hot migration of virtual machines).